JoBergs/risse/README.md

 * extend for more scrapers
 * great would be if every function has an url in the docstring which site it works on
 * also add some kind of flow diagram how each scraper scrapes here
+* Dortmund Integrationsrat is not being parsed!
+* add DEBUG variable for only parsing a specific Gremium for testing purposes

 ## Installation (Linux)
 Enter in the terminal